If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Having the room, equipment and money for a full-blown projector setup in your home isn’t feasible for most people.
 But just because you don’t have the space or money doesn’t mean you should miss out.
-A great way to upgrade your movie-watching experience with a huge picture is to grab one of the best portable projectors from our list — no rolldown projector screen required (admittedly, that would be awesome).
+A great way to upgrade your movie-watching experience with a huge picture is to grab one of the best portable projectors from our list — no rolldown projector screen required.

 Why You Should Buy a Portable Projector

 Many of the best portable projectors also have a media platform such as Android 7.0 or Android TV built-in, which means they don’t even need to be connected to a media device to enjoy your favorite streaming services.
-Beyond streaming capabilities, portable projectors have multiple connectivity ports, making it great for not only the home, but also the office.
+Beyond streaming capabilities, portable projectors have multiple connectivity ports, making them great for not only the home but also the office.

 With all the connectivity and ease of use, you can easily pop in a USB thumb drive and display your presentation at work without even needing your computer or additional cables.
 Plus, these battery-powered units make it as simple as turning the projector on and presenting.

 Bring the movie-going experience to your home, or be the office superstar with one of the best portable projectors below.

 1. Anker Nebula Apollo